-- Familiarize yourself with the Emergency Call Boxes (ECB) located around campus identified by a blue light mounted above the box.
-(A Map containing the locations of the ECB's can be viewed on page 8 of this report). - Travel/Park in lighted areas.
+- Travel/park in lighted areas.
 Travel in pairs if possible and be aware of your surroundings.
 Use the escort service for assistance after dark, if you feel the need for an escort. - Be careful when using elevators.
-Exit the elevator if a suspicious person enters. - Store an "in case of emergency" number in your cell phone. - Keep your hands free, not burdened with a lot of items. - If you are being followed: cross the street, scream, run to an occupied building or store, or flag down a passing motorist. - Be sure to lock/secure windows and doors in your room or office.
+Exit the elevator if a suspicious person enters. - Store an "in case of emergency" number in your cell phone. - Keep your hands free, not burdened with a lot of items. - If you are being followed: cross the street, scream, run to an occupied building or store, or flag down a passing motorist.

+- Be sure to lock/secure windows and doors in your room or office.
 Lock cars and bikes and take your keys with you.
-Lock valuables in desk drawers, file cabinets, lockers, or the trunk of your car. - Never loan keys to anyone (they may be easily lost, stolen, or duplicated). - Mark or engrave your belongings; don't leave belongings/valuables unattended.
+Lock valuables in desk drawers, file cabinets, lockers, or the trunk of your car. - Never loan keys to anyone (they may be easily lost, stolen, or duplicated). - Mark or engrave your belongings.
+Don't leave belongings/valuables unattended.